jissjanardhanan/foodtruckapp/README.md

 # foodtruckapp

-This is a commandline program to list open food trucks using data available at https://data.sfgov.com You can install it using the following command after moving into installation directory
+This is a nodejs commandline program to list open food trucks using data available at https://data.sfgov.com To use this you need to have nodejs & npm installed on your machine .
+If you dont already have it can be downloaded from here https://nodejs.org/en/download/

+Once you have node installed clone or download the foodtruckapp to your machine.

+You can install foodtruckapp using the following command after moving into installation directory

 ``` npm install -g ```
 or